mimischi/dokku-sentry/README.md

 ### Email settings

-If you want to receive emails from sentry (notifications, activation mails), you need to set the settings accordingly.
+If you want to receive emails from sentry (notifications, activation mails), you need to set the following settings accordingly.

 ```
 dokku config:set --no-restart sentry SENTRY_EMAIL_HOST=smtp.example.com